-- 2. The President then determines if the situation constitutes "extraordinary circumstances." - 3.
+- 1. If the Police Chief and his or her immediate supervisor (currently the Vice President for Finance and Operations) have reason to believe that the conditions for "extraordinary circumstances" have been met, they must inform the President before taking action. - 2.
+The President then determines if the situation constitutes "extraordinary circumstances." - 3.
 Before determining that undercover surveillance is necessary, the President should seek advice and options from the following: - a.
 General Counsel - b.
-Vice President for Student Affairs and Services c.
+Vice President for Student Affairs and Services - c.
 Provost - 4.
 If feasible, the President should seek student input. - 5.
 Given the advice and options provided by these parties, the President should determine an appropriate course of action to ensure the safety of the campus and an environment that promotes and protects individual liberties. - 6.
 If the President determines that undercover surveillance of a student organization is appropriate, he or she should set clear goals and the parameters for the surveillance.
 Any need for significant changes in the goals or parameters of the surveillance shall be reported to the President to determine whether those changes are authorized in accordance with this procedure. - 7.
 The Police Chief will provide weekly reports regarding the ongoing undercover surveillance to the Vice President for Finance and Operations and the President. - 8.
 Approval for undercover surveillance of an MSU student organization will expire when the "extraordinary circumstances" no longer exist and, in all cases, after a four month period, unless the President extends the surveillance.

-Records Regarding Undercover Surveillance of MSU / Student Organizations
+Records Regarding Undercover Surveillance of MSU Student Organizations